dtdannen/dcss-ai-wrapper/docs/tutorials/acs2022tutorial.rst

 Introduction
 ============
-**dcss-ai-wrapper** aims to enable the Dungeon Crawl Stone Soup (DCSS) video game to be used as a new benchmark for AI research.
+**dcss-ai-wrapper** aims to enable the Dungeon Crawl Stone Soup (DCSS) video game to be used as an evaluation domain for AI research.
 While more traditional planning benchmarks exist (i.e. IPC domains) and more traditional RL benchmarks exist (i.e. open-ai gym), it is often difficult to compare an RL agent on IPC domains or a planner on RL domains.
 DCSS-AI-Wrapper aims to provide support for both automated planning and RL in the DCSS video game.